 The Longer Detour in a Short Run 😕

 Do you see how annoying this is?

-Surely everyone’s had a good taste at some point or still is?
+Surely everyone’s had a good taste of this at some point, or still experiences it even today?
 I add unnecessary thinking into the equation by massively converting my mental rewards early.
 I theoretically eliminate the gap between the ‘thinking’ and ‘acted’ and head straight to the bank!

 It’s ludicrous, but standard!
-By habit, I respond to a challenge by inflating it, thinking that a good thing is underway instead.
-I automatically speculate for MORE PUSH because ‘I think’ I need the extra help to get the job done.
+By habit, I respond to a challenge by inflating the idea of completing this challenge, thinking that a good thing is underway in my mind instead.
+I automatically speculate for MORE PUSH from a reward that hasn’t fruited in reality yet because ‘I think’ I need the extra motivation from it to get the job done.

 But the reality is, these positive thoughts also burn up my energy.
 Thereby, encouraging objective background chatter to intervene when the time to act gets near.